WilliamBerlin76/ImageRepository/README.md

     DB_DEV_DATABASE=imageRepository
     ```
  - use `pgAdmin` to create a local database called imageRepository with the same DB credentials from the `.env` file
+ - run `knex migrate:latest` to create the tables in the Postgres database
  - run `npm install` to install all dependencies
  - run `npm run server` or `npm start` to run the server